Cosmology: Neutrinos as the Only Final Dark Matter: Dirac Similarity Principle and Minimum Higgs Hypothesis

 \section{Dirac Similarity Principle and Minimum Higgs Hypothesis}

+One leading question in the physics of neutrinos is whether neutrinos are Dirac particles, or maybe Majorana particles.
+A particle that we could investigate so barely seems to belong to both possibilities.
+However, we would argue that neutrinos must be point-like Dirac particles, satisfying Dirac equation of some sort.

-We could have another look at the minimal Standard Model - all the building blocks, such as electrons and quarks, can be described by the Dirac equations in certain forms and the search of the last forty years for the scalar fields such as Higgs still remains in vain.
+The first argument is as follows: All the building blocks, such as electrons and quarks, can be described by the Dirac equations in certain forms and the search of the last forty years for the scalar fields such as Higgs still remains in vain.
 By construction, one may get other relativistic particles but it seems that point-like Dirac particles are already sufficient.
 Thus, we try to formulate the "Dirac Similarity Principle" and the "minimum Higgs hypothesis" as our working hypotheses \cite{Hwang2} - particularly for the dark-matter world.
 These are working hypotheses, which are true so far for eighty years (Dirac) or for forty years and which could serve as good guidelines when a lot of unknowns (such as dark matter) are at stake.

+The second argument is from the mathematics of group theory.
+For instance, the left-handed electron and the left-handed neutrino jointly form a doublet under $SU_L(2)$ - they must have the same characteristics.
+If electrons are point-like Dirac particles, but neutrinos Majorana particles, the underlying group theory is in error.
+It's better that neutrinos are also point-like Dirac particles.
+In fact, we have been using the group theory in formulating the Standard Model.

+In fact, the Dirac equation comes from the linearization of Einstein's basic relation $E^2={\vec p\,}^2 + m^2$, a very elementary demand out of the belief that we live in the quantum 4-dimensional Minkowski space-time.
+If some particle has to be described by something else, the description may be for a different world than ours (i.e., the quantum 4-dimensional Minkowski space-time).